 Imke Du Toit

-Katarina, your work feels deeply personal and every detail tells a specific story.
-At what point did you realize you weren't just designing luxury spaces, but rather telling international stories?
+Katerina, your work feels deeply personal and every detail tells a specific story.
+At what point did you realise you were not just designing luxury spaces, but rather telling international stories?

 So I think it happened quite naturally because our design is very much driven by our clients as well.
 And obviously every client is so different and the way they live and use their house, their space is so different as well.
-So I would say that when we started getting more international work as well, so in Cyprus and Switzerland, we've realized that people live very different, what they like is very different, the way light hits the space is very different.
+So I would say that when we started getting more international work as well, so in Cyprus and Switzerland, we have realised that people live very differently, what they like is very different, the way light hits the space is very different.
 And we wanted to make the design not just beautiful, but also of course needs to be really practical, it needs to be functional.
-So in the end, we realized that we're not just creating picture perfect spaces, but we are telling a story of how each client lives their life inside that house.
-And it all depends on
+So in the end, we realised that we are not just creating picture perfect spaces, but we are telling a story of how each client lives their life inside that house.
+And it all depends on various factors such as which room of the house do they use the most?
+Do they have children?
+Do they have pets?
+Is this their forever home, their permanent home, or is this more of a pied-a-terre?
+So all of these factors influence that.

 Imke Du Toit